mohiljainmj/jain-portfolio/finalproject3.md

 #### Adjustments to the story -

 I made sure that I showed the data the way it is i.e. I did not manipulate the data.
-In addition to this, I also realized that I could tell a better story if I were to add a personal touch so I had added a view visualizations from that I had taken personally.
-I made sure to relate them with the on-going pandemic.
+In addition to this, I also realized that I could tell a better story if I were to add a personal touch so I had added a view visualizations that I had taken personally.
+I made sure to relate them with the theme of my story.

 # Link to the Final Story